arnoudkooi/HomeAssistantShare/blueprints/macropad12key2knob/README.md

 ## Requirements

 - Home Assistant with keyboard_remote integration
-- Physical macropad device connected via USB
+- Physical macropad device

+### Bluetooth Connection

+If using Bluetooth, this device requires manual pairing.
+For detailed Bluetooth setup instructions, see the [Numeric Keypad Blueprint](../numeric-keyboard/README.md#bluetooth-keypad-setup-optional) which includes step-by-step terminal pairing instructions.